ory/sdk/clients/client/php/docs/Api/V0alpha2Api.md

     new GuzzleHttp\Client()
 );
 $flow = 'flow_example'; // string | The Registration Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/registration?flow=abcde`).
+$submitSelfServiceRegistrationFlowBody = new \Ory\Client\Model\SubmitSelfServiceRegistrationFlowBody(); // \Ory\Client\Model\SubmitSelfServiceRegistrationFlowBody
 $cookie = 'cookie_example'; // string | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
 This ensures that CSRF and session cookies are respected.
-$submitSelfServiceRegistrationFlowBody = new \Ory\Client\Model\SubmitSelfServiceRegistrationFlowBody(); // \Ory\Client\Model\SubmitSelfServiceRegistrationFlowBody

 try {
-    $result = $apiInstance->submitSelfServiceRegistrationFlow($flow, $cookie, $submitSelfServiceRegistrationFlowBody);
+    $result = $apiInstance->submitSelfServiceRegistrationFlow($flow, $submitSelfServiceRegistrationFlowBody, $cookie);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling V0alpha2Api->submitSelfServiceRegistrationFlow: ', $e->getMessage(), PHP_EOL;